-1. Perform a Climate Vulnerability Assessment.
+1. Perform a Climate Vulnerability Assessment (up to 15 points)

+a.
 Assess your community's vulnerability to primary effects of climate change, like coastal and riverine flood risk, sea level rise, and extreme temperature fluctuations.
 This assessment will be an expansion of what is required by the Natural Hazard Mitigation Plan process, and may be useful to include in your Natural Hazard Mitigation Plan, Plan of Conservation and Development, and/or emerging operations plan.
 Identify unique aspects or areas as outlined in your Plan of Conservation and Development that may be vulnerable to climate change.
 Create a list of priority vulnerabilities.
+Demonstrate that special consideration has been given to identifying risks to highly vulnerable populations (such as the elderly, those with pre-existing health risks, refugee communities, low- and moderate-income residents, etc.).
 (10 points)